NCAR/NA-CORDEX-CMIP6/visualization/README_time_series.md

  **Generate A Plot**

- - use the npl-2025b conda environment on the NCAR HPC's
+ - use the npl-2025b conda environment available on the NCAR HPCs
  - clone the code from the Github repository and save it to the appropriate directory (hereafter referred to as $HOME)
  - from the command line: